Battery Processing Systems

 Reduced Internal Resistance

-WIP lowers internal resistance by reducing porosity and improving particle contact, especially in sulfide-based SSBs, where it decreases ionic grain-boundary resistance and overall porosity.
+WIP lowers internal resistance by reducing porosity and improving particle contact, especially in sulfide-based ASSBs, where it decreases ionic grain-boundary resistance and overall porosity.

 Increased Cycle Life

-By enhancing material density and structural integrity, WIP increases the cycle life of SSBs, ensuring better long-term performance and stability.
+By enhancing material density and structural integrity, WIP increases the cycle life of ASSBs, ensuring better long-term performance and stability.

 Enhanced Coulomb Efficiency